cloudnativedevops/blog/content/posts/Kubernetes at Work - Katy Pedelty.md

 I didn’t ever think of computer science as something I might be into until I got to college.
 Luckily at that point another student inspired me to try Electrical Engineering and Computer Science (cred: SWE), and it turned out that I absolutely loved coding.
 So my first experience with software development was fall of freshman year!
 (I had also written some HTML and CSS in 4th grade to make my Neopets shop look cooler.)

+Since then, my experience has been 4 years of college, which was generally very positive, 7 years of full-time employment, and half a masters in CSE from UW.
+I’ve always preferred CS to EE, which bums me out just a little because that was even more male dominated at school, and I’d love to have had the chance to #represent.

+In my time in engineering, I’ve had moments of great epiphany, stress and frustration about deadlines, and interpersonal challenges.
+Oddly enough the greatest challenges to me since joining the workforce have, in my opinion, been bad management.
+I try not to let that color my experience of programming in general.

 <!--more-->

 <strong>So, since this post is at least nominally about Kubernetes, and developers' real-life experiences with it behind the hype, let's turn to that.
 Real talk: are you now or have you ever been a Kuberneticist?</strong>

 I have truly very little experience with Kubernetes.
-I heard the word ALWAYS at Google and it seemed a prioritized product.

-Since then I have had occasion to try to understand containers in Docker as well as K8s, and I have learned to dread moments where I might need to do something with the tool.
+I've had occasion to try to understand containers in Docker as well as K8s, and I have learned to dread moments where I might need to do something with the tool.

 I follow instructions from the Wiki by rote, and if there’s a problem I never know if I should finally dive in and learn the whole thing, or just get one-time help from a coworker.
 So far it’s always been the latter (often after a brief foray into docs), and when the same problem comes up in the future, it all happens again because none of it seems to stick in my brain.